theodi/ODI/howto/post.md

 ## New Posts

-To create a new posts, you need to:
+To create a new post, you need to:

   1. Go to [Panopticon](http://panopticon.theodi.org/).
   2. Select [**Add artefact**](http://panopticon.theodi.org/artefacts/new) from the menu bar.